mattpeebles/tabby/README.md

 		})
 })
 ```
--Allows a user to create a profile
+- Allows a user to create a profile
--Uses bcrypt to hash password
+- Uses bcrypt to hash password
--Uses faker to create a random journal id that entries are built off of
+- Uses faker to create a random journal id that entries are built off of

+##### Put
 ```javascript
 userRouter.put('/:id', (req, res) => {
 	if (!(req.params.id === req.body.id)){